lucas3z/expense-tracker/readme.md

 ### What I Learned:

-- Delete items from the DOM
+- Delete items from DOM
 - set data to localStorage
 - Get data from localStorage